 CalConnect Interoperability Test Event Reports

-The IOP Test Event Manager will produce a comprehensive public report on
+The Interoperability Test Event Manager will produce a public report on

 the test event published on the CalConnect website at

 CalConnect Interoperability Test Events.
 The public report will be written in such a way as to

 identify the participants and report on the results experienced by each

 implementation, but will not identify any participating organization

 Additionally, information reported during the test